faisaltheparttimecoder/mock-data/README.md

 Mock-data is the result of a Pivotal internal hackathon in July 2017.
 The idea behind it is to allow users to test database queries with sets of fake data in any pre-defined table.

 With Mock-data users can have

 + Their own tables defined with any particular (supported) data types.
-It's only needed to provide the target table(s) and the number of rows of randomly generated data to insert.
+It's only needed to provide the target table(s), and the number of rows of randomly generated data to insert.
 + Create a demo database
 + Create `n` number of table with `n` number of column
 + Custom fit data into the table
++ Option to select `realistic` data to be loaded onto the table

 An ideal environment to make Mock-data work without any errors would be